Vlada Avramov

-Vlada Avramov (Влада Аврамов; born 5 April 1979) is a Serbian former professional footballer who played as a goalkeeper.
-He works as David Suazo's goalkeeping coach for Brescia.
+Vlada Avramov (Влада Аврамов; born 5 April 1979) is a Serbian former professional footballer.

 Club career

 Avramov started his career at First League of FR Yugoslavia with FK Vojvodina.
 In 2001, he moved to Vicenza, and after played five seasons in Serie B (one of them on loan at Pescara), he joined Fiorentina in August 2006, being immediately loaned to Treviso.

 Avramov returned to Fiorentina in June 2007, and after spending the vast majority of the campaign as a backup to Sébastien Frey, made his Serie A debut on 17 February 2008, replacing the latter in the 55th minute of a 2–1 home win against Catania.
 He would spend his spell as second-choice, however.

 On 19 July 2011 Avramov signed for Cagliari.
 Initially behind Michael Agazzi, he overtook the latter during the 2013–14 season, appearing in 23 matches.

 On 19 July 2014 Avramov joined Torino, and was subsequently loaned to Atalanta on 1 September.
 His contract with Torino expired on 1 July 2015 leaving him as a free agent.